 - Append-Only file (AOF) per write or per second

 - Snapshots (point-in-time copy of the entire database with configurable time intervals).

 Redis Enterprise cluster is designed to work with network-attached storage for data persistence.
 By default, every node in the cluster is connected to a network-attached storage resource, thus making the cluster immune to data loss events like multiple node failures when no copy of the dataset is left in RAM.

 Redis Enterprise allows you to backup your database to any of the major public clouds’ storage (AWS S3, Azure Blob Storage, Google Cloud Storage) as well as to any FTP or Swift services.
 Backup is done in a point-in-time manner and across all the shards of the database.
 Restoring from backups is simple and requires only a few clicks in Redis Enterprise.

-Cluster recovery is an independent tool that launches Redis Enterprise cluster from scratch in cases where the cluster reaches to an irrecoverable state, for example, when majority of the cluster nodes are down.
+Cluster recovery is an independent tool that re-instates a fully operational Redis Enterprise cluster from scratch in cases where the cluster has reached an irrecoverable state, for example, when a majority of the cluster nodes are down.

 Active-active geo-distributed topology is achieved by implementing CRDTs (Conflict-free Replicated Data Types) techniques in Redis Enterprise using a global database that spans multiple clusters.
 This globe spanning database is called a “Conflict-free Replicated Database” or “CRDB.”

 CRDB provides three fundamental benefits over other geo-distributed solutions: